 - The number of bridge gates for wide-body aircraft will be doubled from 8 to 16.

 - Baggage handling capacity will increase by 50 per cent.

 - The passport control capacity will increase by approximately 50 per cent.

 - The apron, or the aircraft parking areas and taxiways, will be renovated over an area of 450,000 square metres.
 The size of the construction site is equal to 90 football pitches.

 - The expansion of the terminal section serving long-haul traffic, or non-Schengen traffic, and the expansion of the apron.
-This expansion consists of three new sections: South Pier, West Pier and Plaza.
+This expansion consists of four new sections: South Pier, West Pier, Plaza and Border Control.
 Furthermore, several new parking stands for wide-body and narrow-body aircraft will be constructed, as well as taxiways and other infrastructure serving air traffic.

 - The development of the Schengen area at the airport (Terminal 1).
 The extension will be built on the far end of Terminal 1.

 - Expansion of Terminal 2 (T2).
 This expansion consists of a completely new entrance with arrivals and departure halls, arrangements for public transport, and an extended area serving traffic to and from Europe, or the Schengen area traffic.